FAQ：The 1st Solicitation of Entities starting FY2023

-The application documents shall firstly be evaluated by the review committee consisting of experts.
-Paper examination and if necessary, applicants’ oral presentation shall be also conducted.
+The application documents shall be evaluated by the review committee consisting of the external experts.
+If necessary, paper screening and presentation evaluation shall be also implemented.

-For the presentation evaluation, can we supplement some information to the contents of the application document?
+For the presentation evaluation, can we add supporting explanations for the application documents?

-You can add supplementary explanation at the presentation evaluation.
+Yes.
+You can add supporting explanation at the presentation evaluation.

 Should the applicant come to the venue for the presentation evaluation?

-Regarding the presentation evaluation, remote presentation evaluation using web conference system is considered as a candidate for avoiding the spread of COVID-19.
-Detailed information will be notified after the paper screening.
+Regarding the presentation evaluation, remote online presentation evaluation using web conference system is considered as COVID-19 countermeasures.
+Details will be informed after the paper screening.

 This solicitation seems to be more advantageous to Japanese companies because it is easier for them to observe the guidelines or the manual when compared with overseas companies.